goatcorp/faq/xl_troubleshooting.md

 (AKA: What does XIVLauncher mean by "game path"?)

 FFXIV installs to a few different locations depending on whether you used the official installer or steam, when you installed it, and potentially if you installed the free trial or not.
 Here are some of the common paths.
+Linux-based systems are not as consistent as Windows, as this will depend on your local environment far more.

 Whatever you do, DO NOT SELECT THE `boot` OR `game` FOLDER.
 But if you already have a copy of FFXIV installed, you'll want the folder that contains them.

 Official Launcher:
 - `C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn`

 Steam:
 - `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV Online`
 - `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV - A Realm Reborn`

+XIVLauncher.Core (xlcore)'s default path:
+- `~/.xlcore/ffxiv` (This is a hidden folder in your user home folder)

+Steam for Linux will depend on where your Steam Library is.
+It will usually look something like this on a default install.
+- `~/.steam/steam/steamapps/common/FINAL FANTASY XIV Online`

 **NOTE**: If your steam library is on another drive, it will have a different, but similar structure.